fanduel-oss/refract/docs/recipes/creating-an-api-dependency.md

         .pipe(mergeMap(username => api.getUser(username)))
 ```

-This is a much cleaner separation of concerns, allowing us to declaratively call our API endpoints, without caring about the implementation details, and without unnecessary repetition.
+This is a much cleaner separation of concerns, allowing us to declaratively call our API endpoints - without caring about the implementation details, and without unnecessary repetition.

-When refactoring the API, all the code is in one place, and we no longer have to consider the context in which it is called.
+When refactoring the API, all the related code is in one place, and we no longer have to consider the context in which it is called.
 When testing, we can easily create a mock dependency, and our apertures remain pure.

 ## Considerations